- Future Improvements

 Of course, everything you see above already exists as a service on the internet.
 If my goal were solely the end feature set, it would have been much simpler to pay for each service.
 In most cases, there are even "free" versions available.
 For example, if I only cared about having access to a web-based git repository UI, I could have signed up for a Github or Gitlab account rather than bother setting up a Gitea VM on my home network.

 However, like most of my hobby projects, this endeavor was more about the journey than the destination.
 By setting up these services on my home network, I learned a bunch of useful devops and sysadmin skills.
 Additionally, by running my own services, I have achieved the philosophical goal of reducing my reliance on 3rd party services.
 Now, if any of the services that I rely upon break, I am empowered to fix them.
-I am no longer dependent on the "opaque box" that is Google Drive, for example.

 So, without further ado, let's dive into each of the components that make up my homelab.
 For each component, I will describe the main utility it provides me, why I chose it, and any additional commentary that may be helpful.